davidgiven/fluxengine/README.md

 (If you're reading this on GitHub, the formatting's a bit messed up.
 [Try the version on cowlark.com instead.](http://cowlark.com/fluxengine/)

+**Breaking news!** As of 2021-05-21, the command line environment has changed _substantially_ (to make it more consistent and flexible, and allow some new backend features like multi-format IBM scheme disks, which are popular with CP/M).
+If things don't work the way you expect, please check the documentation.

 What?
 -----